Installation of the tigerwood decking

 consequence the joists are spaced 6-11-16 depending on the surface of the

-entire decking also. materials to buy for your tigerwood deck installationdue
+materials to buy for your tigerwood deck installation

 to bulk packaging one must puzzle what and which quantity of the decking